 - a.
-When a student signs a faculty disposition under section 11-505 for conduct constituting academic dishonesty as defined in section 11-402, the faculty member or the academic dean responsible for the class may impose one or more of the following grade-related sanctions: - 1. no credit or reduced credit for the paper, assignment, or test in question; - 2. retaking of examination or resubmission of assignment; - 3. failing grade or reduced final grade for the class; - b.
-When a student signs an administrative disposition with the dean of students under section 11-504 or is found by a hearing under subchapter 11-600 to have committed academic dishonesty as defined in section 11-402, the dean of students or the hearing officer may both impose any of the grade-related sanctions listed in subsection 11-702(a) and impose any of the general sanctions listed in section 11-701 or 11-703.
+When a student signs a faculty disposition under section 11-505 for conduct constituting academic dishonesty as defined in section 11-402, the faculty member or the academic dean responsible for the class may impose one or more of the following grade-related sanctions: - 1. no credit or reduced credit for the paper, assignment, or test in question; - 2. retaking of examination or resubmission of assignment; - 3. failing grade or reduced final grade for the class.

+b.
+When a student signs an administrative disposition with the dean of students under section 11-504 or is found by a hearing under subchapter 11-600 to have committed academic dishonesty as defined in section 11-402, the dean of students, the hearing officer or a majority of the SCB panel, as the case may be, may impose any of the grade-related sanctions listed in subsection 11-702(a) and impose any of the general sanctions listed in section 11-701 or 11-703.